Best Coffee Beans for French Press: 5 Top Brands Worth Trying

 Despite being one of the simplest ways of brewing coffee, using a French press coffee maker can provide some of the best tasting cups of java that money can buy.
 Buy some beans, grind them, add hot water to your coffee grounds, press the plunger down, and that is pretty much that.

-The key, though, lies in the beans, and how you grind them.
+Remember, when making French Press coffee, the key, though, lies in the beans, and how you grind them.
 Get it wrong, and you’ll end up with a weak-flavored mug of sludge rather than the nuanced cup of coffee you were expecting.
 That’s why we’ve put together our picks of the best coffee for French press, to help you avoid the common pitfalls and find delicious coffee beans that will suit your palate.

 - How to Brew the Best French Press Coffee

 - Our Top 5 Best Coffees for a French Press